 An intoxication assault charge can be terrifying and put the brakes on your entire life.
 Do not risk having to pay thousands in fines or spending a decade in jail.
 Call a Dallas intoxication assault lawyer at the Law Offices of Randall B. Isenberg today at (214) 696-9253.

 What Is “Intoxication Assault”?

-Per Section 49.07 of the Texas Penal Code, “serious bodily injury” is an “injury that creates substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.”
+Per Section 49.07 of the Texas Penal Code, “serious bodily injury” is an “injury that creates a substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.”

 For example, Margaret suffered spinal cord injuries after being hit by an intoxicated driver.
 Her injuries and the resulting damage mean Margaret will be wheelchair-bound for the rest of her life.
 She has suffered a serious bodily injury.

 - You do not have the “normal use of [your] mental or physical faculties” because of “alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance;” or

 - You have an alcohol concentration of 0.08 or higher.

 For a free legal consultation with a Intoxication Assault Lawyer in Dallas, call (214) 696-9253

 What Are the Penalties for Intoxication Assault?